royalapplications/docs/src/r2023/royalts/reference/connections/filetransfer.md

 ### General

+#### Authentication Agent

+Select the SSH authentication agent to use:

+- None
+- OpenSSH Agent
+- Pageant
+- Legacy Pageant

 #### Ignore Certificate and Fingerprint Warnings

 If checked, Royal TS will not show warning messages when fingerprint does not match or when invalid certificates are used.